syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet.md

 {:.caption}

 ### References
-You should add the following assembly for the ReportViewer webAPI controller in .NET platform:
+You should add the following assembly for the ReportViewer WebAPI controller in .NET platform:

    * Syncfusion.Linq.Base
    * Syncfusion.Compression.Base